auth0/docs/articles/quickstart/webapp/java/_includes/_login.md

 ## Trigger Authentication

-To enable users to login, your application will redirect them to the <a href="https://auth0.com/docs/universal-login" target="_blank">Universal Login</a> page.
+To enable users to login, your application will redirect them to the <a href="https://auth0.com/docs/universal-login" target="_blank" rel="noreferrer">Universal Login</a> page.
 Using the `AuthenticationController` instance, you can generate the redirect URL by calling the `buildAuthorizeUrl(HttpServletRequest request, HttpServletResponse response, String redirectUrl)` method.
 The redirect URL must be the URL that was added to the **Allowed Callback URLs** of your Auth0 Application.

 ```java
 // src/main/java/com/auth0/example/LoginServlet.java